Tormak9970/Steam-Art-Manager/README.md

 # Steam-Art-Manager
-A tool similar to Steam ROM Manager for setting the art for games in your Steam library
+A simple tool for setting the artwork of your Steam library.